Writing & Producing

 I had just been declared legally disabled.

 Was I being dramatic?
-Maybe, but I had no model for what success looked like as a chronically ill artist.
-I began writing to understand my own experience.
-Along the way, I met others with similar stories and realized the best way to amplify those voices was to add my own.
+Maybe, but I had no model for success as a chronically ill artist.
+I wrote to understand my experience and along the way, I met others with similar stories.
+The best way to amplify those voices was to add my own and create disabled stories told by disabled artists.

-I strive to create authentic stories that make people feel seen and heard.
+I write authentic stories that make people feel seen and heard.

 My brothers would say this path was inevitable—they were regularly recruited to perform in the plays I wrote as a child.
 The work has improved since then, and I’ve also learned that red nail polish is a terrible substitute for stage makeup.